"" "" "" ""

 Companies take different measures to protect their devices from malware.
 These include restricting online access from unauthorized devices, prohibiting employees from installing applications, and installing security solutions.

-It’s easy for someone to spy on your work if you leave your device unattended.
-It’s therefore important to ensure your screen is locked before you move away.
-Even when working from home, it’s essential to lock your device.
-Be on guard to ensure all devices are password protected.
+It's easy for someone to spy on your work if you leave your device unattended.
+It's therefore important to ensure your screen is locked before you move away.
+Even when working from home, it's essential to lock your device.
+Be on guard to ensure all devices are password-protected.
+This practice should be part of regular training and development programs for remote workers.

 In addition to the above, you can configure WI-FI encryption to prevent attackers from gaining access to your WI-FI network.
 Also, keep an eye out for advancements in security protocols.
 Remote working may have its fair share of cons, but when all is said and done, it's the way of the future.
 Getting accustomed to these safety precautions will ensure you're equipped to do your job without any hiccups!